Walking to Infinity Along Some Number Theory sequences: Introduction

 \begin{itemize}

-\item Is it possible to walk to infinity among the primes, where each prime in the sequence is the result of appending one digit to the right of the previous?
-From the last observation, we are no longer starting with a one-digit prime.
-If there is an infinite prime walk in base 10, we eventually only append digits 3 and 9.\footnote{ In base 10, we can never append a 5, save to the empty string.
-Consider primes exceeding 3.
-As 1 and 7 are both 1 modulo 3, if our number is prime, it must be either 1 or 2 modulo 3.
-Thus, if our number is 1 modulo 3, we can append at most one 1 or one 7, at which point our new number is now 2 modulo 3, and from this point onward, we can only use the digits 3 and 9.}\\ \
+\item Is it possible to walk to infinity along the primes, where each prime in the sequence is the result of appending one digit to the right of the previous?
+From the last observation, we cannot do so by starting with a one-digit prime.
+Some remainder analysis shows that if there is an infinite prime walk (in base $10$), it eventually only appends $3$'s and $9$'s.
+To clarify, in view of remainders modulo $2$ and $5$, we can never append an even number or a $5$.
+Then consider remainders modulo $3$.
+As $1$ and $7$ are both congruent to $1$ (mod $3$), appending them would increase the remainder by 1.
+Appending $3$ or $9$ would leave the remainder unchanged.
+As we need to avoid $0$ (mod $3$) at all times, we can append $1$ or $7$ at most once (twice when starting at $3$, but $3$ is already not a promising starting point), and must only use $3$'s and $9$'s afterward.

 \item What if, instead of appending just one digit, we append at most a bounded number of digits to the right?
 More generally, what if the number of digits we append in moving from $p_n$ to $p_{n+1}$ is at most $f(p_n)$ for some function $f$ tending to infinity?
-Unlike the case of appending to the left, we cannot immediately deduce the answer by appealing to Dirichlet's theorem for primes in arithmetic progressions. \\ \
+Unlike the case of appending to the left, we cannot immediately deduce the answer by appealing to Dirichlet's theorem for primes in arithmetic progressions.

 \end{itemize}